 Black Student Application Program

 The aim of this application program is to increase and support Black medical student representation at the University of Toronto.
-Through BSAP, we hope to break down some of the barriers that might impede black students from applying and nurture an inclusive environment that is welcoming to all.
+Through BSAP, we hope to break down some of the barriers that might impede Black students from applying and nurture an inclusive environment that is welcoming to all.

 Applicants applying through BSAP must submit the following additional materials along with all other admission requirements through the Ontario Medical Schools Application Service (OMSAS):

-Application Program Information
+Applicant Program Information

-- Applicants must meet the same academic requirements for Medical College Application Test (MCAT) results, grade point average (GPA) and course prerequisites as all other applicants.
+- Applicants must meet the same academic requirements for Medical College Application Test (MCAT) results, grade point average (GPA) and course prerequisites as all other applicants

-- The BSAP program does not have a designated quota for admission.
+- The BSAP program does not have a designated quota for admission

-- Faculty of Medicine: Inclusion and Diversity
+- Temerty Faculty of Medicine: Inclusion and Diversity

-- Office of Health Professions Student Affairs
+- Office of Learner Affairs (OLA)

 - Scholarships for Black medical students